 - boardwalks or bridges

 - streambank restoration / stabilization

 Interested in applying for funding a large capital improvement?

 The steps below provide an overview of the grant application process, which begins in June 2023 and ends with the announcement of awards in January 2024.

 Step 1: Attend a Grant Application Info Session

-There are three options for information sessions for you to choose from (pick one).
 Attendees will walk through Park Pride’s grant application forms step-by-step, discussing all of the requirements needed to submit a complete application.
-Select your preferred date and time from the choices below and follow the link to sign up.
+Virtual Information sessions are offered on the following dates:

 ***All the steps below (2-6) will be covered in detail at the information session.

 Following the grant information session, it’s time to narrow in and identify the project(s) for which you’ll seek funding.
 This stage involves defining and developing your project scope, researching potential vendors, and strategizing how to collect community input and feedback.

 All grant applicants will submit a letter of intent as part of the application process.
 A letter of intent is a proposal that describes the project and its impact on the community, as well as provides details about the means of community investment (financial, volunteer, etc.) that will support the project.